*Blog Written by Firetown Training Specialist

 Padlocks are an easy, inexpensive way for property owners to secure access into specific areas.
-This common type of lock usually secures mounted hasps by connecting and locking two ends of a chain, or by locking out pre-fabricated hardware on an appliance/machine.
-Though not commonly seen on main entrance/exit doors of businesses or private dwellings, the padlock can be found on storage unit doors, sheds, fence gates, vehicle access bollard posts, and post-indicator valves (PIVs), to name a few locations.
+This common type of lock usually secures mounted hasps by connecting and locking two ends of a chain, or by locking out pre-fabricated hardware on an appliance or machine.
+Though not commonly seen on main entrance or exit doors of businesses or private dwellings, the padlock can be found on storage unit doors, sheds, fence gates, vehicle access bollard posts, and post-indicator valves (PIVs), to name a few locations.

 Bolt cutters are the common tool of choice for to cut padlocks during forcible-entry.
 Unfortunately, most padlocks are made of case-hardened steel, which is very strong in comparison to the materials that bolt cutters were intended to cut.

 You will find that most of the time, a set of bolt cutters will make the cut, using a big effort, but the damage to the tool after continual use will render it ineffective over time.
 Take a look at the bolt cutters on your apparatus and notice the large elongated nicks taken out of the cutting edges.
 Not only can you damage your bolt cutters by cutting padlocks, but you can hinder processes on the fireground.

 You probably haven’t been assigned the “bolt cutters” on the fireground when your company rolls up.
 There is another tool (or set of tools) on the fireground that is frequently found in the hands of multiple firefighters – and that’s a set of “irons.”

 Whether you choose a flathead axe or a sledge maul, you can marry it with a Halligan bar – and padlocks will fear you.
 When a padlock fails or fractures, it usually does so at the latch cut on the shackle, or at the base of the shackle where it swivels down inside.
 It doesn’t take a tremendous amount of force to fail and can even be accomplished by a single firefighter with a tool in each hand.